-Cath’s research interests have focussed primarily on Stardom, Celebrity and Death with particular emphasis on textual representations and ideologies of visibility and materiality in relation to death and dying.
+Cath’s research interests have focussed primarily on Fashion, Celebrity and Death with particular emphasis on textual representations and ideologies of visibility and materiality in relation to death and dying.
 She has contributed papers on this area in the International Conference of Death, Dying and Disposal in Bath in 2007 and Durham in 2009.
 She has also presented research on John Lennon at a Visual Culture symposium in Birmingham in 2009.
 Her published publications have developed on issues of materiality and recognisability in relation to George Best, Marilyn Monroe, John Lennon and Michael Jackson with specific attention to the spectacle of the liminal body within star personas post-mortem.
 Her interest in reconfiguration and the development of iconic identities within stardom also evolved into research into the recycling of subcultural traditions within contemporary Dr Martens branding – a paper that was generated from the delivery of an undergraduate option on Subcultural Identity and street style.
-She is currently developing a paper on Her most recent published paper on Pedro Almodovar’s ‘The Skin I live In’ assessing the relationship between corporeal materiality and clothing has provided a platform for further work on fabric, embodiment and mortality in Tim Burton’s work (2021) and also the mannequin at the V&A 2018 exhibition Frida Kahlo Making Her Self Up published in the Journal of Material Culture (2020).
+She has recently published a paper on Pedro Almodovar’s ‘The Skin I Live In’ assessing the relationship between corporeal materiality and clothing has provided a platform for further work on fabric, embodiment and mortality in Tim Burton’s work (2021) and also the mannequin at the V&A 2018 exhibition Frida Kahlo Making Her Self Up published in the Journal of Material Culture (2020).
 She is currently preoccupied with the skull and blood in fashion.

 Principal Publications, Exhibitions and Awards